Compose and Send an E-Mail on Your Surface

 Tap the Send button, located in the screen’s top-right corner.

-The Mail app slides your e-mail through the Internet’s blend of fiber-optics and copper wires into your friend’s mailbox.
+The Mail app slides your e-mail through the Internet’s blend of fiber-optics, radio waves, and copper wires into your friend’s mailbox.
 Depending on the speed of your Internet connection, mail can arrive anywhere from within a few seconds to a few hours, with a minute or two being the average.

-If you find yourself at a loss for words, tap the Close button.
-A drop-down menu appears, letting you tap Delete to delete the message.
-Or, tap Save Draft, and the Mail app stashes your unfinished e-mail into your current account’s Drafts folder for later polishing.
+If you find yourself at a loss for words, slide your finger up from the screen’s bottom edge and then tap the Save Draft button.
+The Mail app stashes your unfinished e-mail into your current account’s Drafts folder for later polishing.